-Information about the change history of a feature and comprises the reason for the change (reasonForChange attribute) and the date for this change (changeDate attribute).
+Information about the change history of a feature that comprises the reason for the change (reasonForChange attribute) and the date for this change (changeDate attribute).
+Each feature may have many change history records and these are ordered chronologically in the GML.